 In the original script, the final gunfight had Eliot Ness and George Stone battling Capone gunmen on a stopped train.
 Brian De Palma conceived the gunfight on the steps in Chicago's Union Station when Paramount decided that staging the scene and finding a 1930s period train would be too expensive.

 Fashion icon Giorgio Armani, who provided the costumes for the film, told Brian De Palma that he should cast Don Johnson as Eliot Ness.
-Johnson wore Armani on TV every week on Miami Vice (1984), and Armani called Johnson his 'male muse'.
+Johnson wore Armani on television every week on Miami Vice (1984), and Armani called Johnson his 'male muse'.

 The character of Oscar Wallace (Charles Martin Smith) was loosely based on Frank Wilson, the IRS agent who worked to indict Capone for income tax evasion.
 Wilson had been working on this project since 1928, and had next to nothing to do with Ness and the Untouchables in real-life.
 Wilson was not killed by Capone, though Capone reportedly placed a contract on his life which was never carried out.